owolabioromidayo/owolabioromidayo.github.io/_posts/2023-12-10-Why-does-fib(40)-Elude-my-Sh_tty-Interpreter.md

 ### > Trying Rust

-I was interested in how the new favourite child of systems programming (Rust) would perform.
+I was interested in how Rust would perform.
 Maybe they were trying to hide their tracks but every reasonably completed implementation I saw did not stop at the interpreter.
 So I simply found a good enough one [link](https://github.com/jeschkies/lox-rs) and checked out the last interpreter branch.

 <figure>